davestewart/alias-hq/README.md

 Note that:

+- You can specify a `baseUrl` if files are in subfolders
 - The format supports multiple paths, but at this time, Alias HQ uses only the first one
 - You may add **non-TypeScript** paths (such as assets) here; TypeScript will ignore them but Alias HQ will use them
 - You don't *have* to use a `@` character, but the convention is to use one

 #### JavaScript projects

-If you don't already have one, create a new file  `jsconfig.json` in your project root, follow the instructions above for TypeScript.
+If you don't already have one, create a new file  `jsconfig.json` in your project root, and copy the format above to add aliases.

 ## Usage

-With the default configuration, usage is a one-liner:
+With the default setup, usage is a one-liner:

 ```js
 import aliases from 'alias-hq'